Learn More: Travel Visa

-As far as the visa policy is concerned, Burundi has one of the most restrictive rules in the world.
-And do not understand that as in you are not given permission to visit Burundi.
-It is more like almost every nationality in the world needs to get a visa to cross its borders.
-Only 6 nationalities, all from African countries, can enter Burundi without a visa.
-We are referring to the citizens of Democratic Republic of Congo, Kenya, Rwanda, South Sudan, Tanzania, and Uganda.
-All the other nationalities in the world are required to apply for a visa at the nearest embassy or diplomatic mission.
+As far as its visa policy is concerned, Burundi has a similar application process, although it is one of the most restrictive in the world.
+Only 6 nationalities (all African) can enter Burundi without a visa These countries are: Democratic Republic of Congo, Kenya, Rwanda, South Sudan, Tanzania, and Uganda.
+The rest of the world is required to apply for a visa at the nearest embassy or diplomatic mission.
 In Europe, you can apply for a Burundi visa at the Burundi Embassy in Belgium.

-It is redundant to use out Visa Checker at this point because there are only 6 visa-exempt countries and they are all mentioned above.
-However, you can use it for another reason as well.
-The tool not only tells you whether or not you must apply for a Burundi tourist visa, but it also lists the nearest embassies whose services you can use.
-It also provides contact information.
-So, just select your country of origin, pick Burundi as your destination, and you will get what you need.
+Use our Visa Checker Tool to find out whether or not you must apply for a Burundi tourist visa.
+Our tool also lists the nearest embassies for you to apply in-person, as well as providing contact information.
+So, simply select your country of origin, pick Burundi as your destination, and you will get what you need.

-We regret to tell you that at this moment we do not process visa applications for Burundi.
-It is not one of the countries supported by iVisa.
-It is pretty hard to get a visa on arrival for Burundi, let alone an electronic visa.
-However, we would like to help with whatever information we can give you.
-As a result, our support service is available 24/7 and is entirely free of charge.
+We regret to tell you that currently iVisa does not process visa applications for Burundi.
+It is rather difficult to get a visa on arrival for Burundi, let alone an electronic visa.
+Nonetheless, we at iVisa want to help with whatever information we can give you.
+Thus, our support service is available 24/7 and is entirely free of charge.

-One of the things that should be on your mind before applying for a Burundi visa is meeting the requirements.
-Our recommendation is to call the embassy to find that out.
+One thing to keep in mind before applying is changes in the nation's visa requirement laws.
+We recommend that you contact the embassy to find out exactly what is needed of you.
 The information you read online should be used just as a reference.
-Nevertheless, we are sure that you need a passport that has enough blank pages and a minimum of validity of 6 months from the date of arrival in Burundi.
-Other than that, you should call the embassy and find out.
+Nevertheless, we are sure that you need a passport with at least one blank page and a minimum of validity of 6 months from your date of arrival in Burundi.
+For more information and specifics, you should call the embassy and find out.

-Although we cannot help you with the Burundi visa application process, we hope that the information above is somewhat helpful.
-As soon as electronic visas are available for Burundi, we will be able to help you every step of the way.
+Although we cannot help you with the Burundi visa application process, we hope that the above information is helpful.
+As soon as electronic visas are available for Burundi, iVisa will be able to help you every step of the way.
 Until then, we wish you a smooth application process at the embassy.